-ALEX M. ROBERTS, PH.D.
+ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

-Testing that makes a difference.
+Psychological testing that makes a difference.

 At Lightside Psychology, I help kids, teens, and adults discover strengths, clarify challenges, and map out the next steps for support — at school or work, on exams, in treatment, and in daily life.